IceRage/mockito/doc/release-notes/official.md

 Mockito 2: even cleaner tests!!!
 THANK you for mocking with us, your patience waiting for v2, and kudos to fantastic gang of contributors!

-For comprehensive overview of brand new release see ['What's new in Mockito 2'](https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2) wiki page.
+For comprehensive overview of the brand new release see [What's new in Mockito 2](https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2) wiki page.

 # What's inside?